-4.1 Students wishing to be certified for this program must fulfill any one of the conditions described below, fill out the Application for the University of Aizu Honors Program Unique Talent Discovery Program (Form No.4) with all the necessary items and submit it to the Dean of Students.

-- (1) Students who have obtained the prescribed Challenger Badges - (2) Those who have participated in at least two of the following activities; - a.
-Taking special basic lectures (for at least two courses) - b.
-Overseas Internship Program - c.
-Studying abroad (for one month or longer) - (3) Other than those provided for in (1) and (2) above, who have been recommended by faculty members as those having unique talent.

-4.2 Students who have fulfilled the condition in Paragraph 4.1, Item (1) or (2) must attach written evidence, and those to whom the provisions of Paragraph 4.1, Item (3) apply must attach a letter of recommendation to the Form No.4 provided for in Paragraph 4.1.

-4.3 The Dean of Students will make a decision as to whether to accept or reject applications made in accordance with the provisions of the previous item after deliberation by the AAC.
+- 4.1 Students wishing to be certified for this program must fulfill any one of the conditions described below, fill out an Application for Enrollment in the University of Aizu Honors Program Unique Talent Discovery Program (Form No.4) with all the necessary items and submit it to the Dean of Students. - (1) Students who have obtained at least one silver or gold Challenger Badge - (2) Those who have participated in at least two of the following activities: - a.
+At least two special basic lectures - b.
+Overseas internship - c.
+Study abroad (for one month or longer) - (3) Students other than those provided for in (1) and (2) above recommended by faculty members as having a unique talent - 4.2 The term special basic lectures used in the previous paragraph is defined as follows: - a.
+Extracurricular lectures and exercises conducted by faculty members on their own discretion in order to improve students' knowledge and skills and to discover students' outstanding abilities - b.
+Extracurricular projects in the field of computer science and engineering recognized by the instructing faculty member to match the purpose of the Unique Talent Discovery Program - 4.3 Students who have fulfilled the condition in Article 4, Paragraph 1, Items (1) or (2) must attach written evidence, and those to whom the provisions of Article 4, Paragraph 1, Item (3) apply must attach a letter of recommendation from a faculty member to Form No.4 provided for in Article 4, Paragraph 1. - 4.4 The Dean of Students will decide whether to accept or reject applications made in accordance with Article 4, Paragraph 1 after